CatScan-crypt/Starknet-ERC20-Deployer/workflow.md

 28. [ ] Add txt option to export dropdown in Settings.
 29. [ ] Add a temp logo.
 30. [ ] Remove redundent list space when the menu isn't occupied in Wallet Actions dropdown.
+31. [ ] Add in history table a deployed on chain column.